TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab9.md

    This rule should call `exp-to-jbc` recursively to translate subexpressions to Java bytecode sequences.

    For this rule, you need to know the name of the class containing the method and the type of the method.
-   This information is available from the analysis.
-   Read along for instructions on how to interact with the analysis.
+   Read the instructions above on how to use name and type information.

-4. Extend the rule for `class-to-jbc`, which handles empty classes, in order to include code generation for methods.
+4. Extend the rule for `class-to-jbc`, which handles classes, in order to include code generation for methods.

 5. Provide a rule for `exp-to-jbc`, which translates object creation expressions into sequences of Java bytecode instructions.